 But before we deep dive into everything there is to know about sales cycles, let’s get started with the basics... what is a sales cycle?

-What are the stages of a sales cycle?
+What are the sales cycle stages?

-1. Sales Prospecting
+1. Sales Prospecting.

 Whether this is done by searching through CrunchBase, Google, or pulling data from pitch decks, you need to discover which companies your product would be directly applicable to.
 Here are some things to look for when prospecting companies: